rdentato/bee/README.md

 ## Reference

   - `beedef(bee_type,...) { ... ; beereturn ;}` Defines a new type of *bee*.
-After the bee type name, there
-     is a list of variables that will be preserved across yelding.
+After the bee type name, there is a list of variables that will be preserved across yelding.
 This variables can be accessed as fields of the `bee` variable.
-The `beereturn` instruction is mandatory.
+The `beereturn` instruction is mandatory and can't be used anywhere but at the end of the bee definition.

+  - `beestop` Stops the execution of the bee.
+Next call to `beefly()` won't make it fly.

-  - `void beeyeld()` Suspends the execution of the *bee*.
+  - `void beeyeld` Suspends the execution of the *bee*.
 The execution will resume from the next instruction.

   - `void beeyeldwhile(int expr)` Suspends the execution of the bee for as long as the expr is true.
 The execution will resume from the next instruction.